-example, some States proposed to add to the general definition, if not the qualification "direct or indirect", at least "however exerted."
-527
+example, some States proposed to add to the general definition, if not the qualification "direct or indirect", at least "however exerted."527

 The survey illustrates well that in that debate on indirect aggression, interstate assistance did not play a prominent role.
-Almost exclusively, States referred to support to non-State actors (acting externally in form of armed bands invading the targeted State or acting internally through subversion, etc.).
-State actors when considering acts proposed for inclusion.
-Furthermore, most arguments that could have been equally valid for interstate assistance were tailored narrowly towards these scenarios relating to non-State actors.
-For example, one representative argued that "treaties defining aggression that have been concluded in the past always contained a paragraph dealing with support given to armed bands."
-That these treaties also referred to interstate assistance, found no mention, however.
+Almost exclusively, States referred to support to non-State actors (acting externally in form of armed bands invading the targeted State or acting internally through subversion, etc.).528 Also, the Working Group only addressed support to non-State actors when considering acts proposed for inclusion.529 Furthermore, most arguments that could have been equally valid for interstate assistance were tailored narrowly towards these scenarios relating to non-State actors.
+For example, one representative argued that "treaties defining aggression that have been concluded in the past always contained a paragraph dealing with support given to armed bands."530 That these treaties also referred to interstate assistance, found no mention, however.